-- Some people have amazing, puzzling or mysterious experiences that make them ask big questions about life. - There are many stories about people's experiences and encounters that have made them change their lives.
+- Some people have amazing, puzzling or mysterious experiences that make them ask big questions about life. - There are many stories about people's experiences and encounters that have made them change their lives. - How non-religious people may not pray but make sense of their experiences and seek support.

-Teachers could teach this content through Core Unit C1.4 and Focus Unit F1.9 which include:
+Teachers could teach this content through Core Unit C1.4 and Focus Unit F1.13 which include: